Homogeneity of arithmetic quantum limits for hyperbolic $4$-manifolds: Introduction

 where $d\vol$ is the Riemannian volume on $Y$.

 The mathematical study of such \emph{semiclassical limits} was initiated by Shnirelman \cite{Schnirelman:Avg_QUE}.
-As an initial step, the measures $\mb_j$ can be lifted ("microlocal lift") to so-called \emph{Wigner} distributions $\mu_j$ on the unit contangent bundle $T^1 Y$ so that any subsequential limit of the lifts is a measure $\mu$ there, lifting $\mb$ and invariant by the geodesic flow.
-Shnirelman then establishes\footnote{The result was announced in \cite{Schnirelman:Avg_QUE} with the proofs appearing in \cite{Shnirelman:EigenfunctionsStatistics}; see also \cite{Zelditch:SL2_Lift_QE, CdV:Avg_QUE}} ("Quantum Ergodicity") that if the geodesic flow is ergodic then every orthonormal basis of $\phi_j$ as above admits a subsequence of density $1$ such that the corresponding sequence of measures $\mb_j$ becomes equidistributed.
+As an initial step, the measures $\mb_j$ can be lifted to the so-called \emph{Wigner distributions} (also known as \emph{microlocal lifts}) $\mu_j$ on the unit contangent bundle $T^1 Y$ so that any subsequential limit of the lifts is a measure $\mu$ there, lifting $\mb$ and invariant by the geodesic flow.
+Shnirelman then establishes\footnote{The result was announced in \cite{Schnirelman:Avg_QUE} with the proofs appearing in \cite{Shnirelman:EigenfunctionsStatistics}; see also \cite{Zelditch:SL2_Lift_QE, CdV:Avg_QUE}} that if the geodesic flow is ergodic then every orthonormal basis of $\phi_j$ as above admits a subsequence of density $1$ such that the corresponding sequence of measures $\mb_j$ becomes equidistributed, a phenomenon known as \emph{Quantum Ergodicity}.

-After investigating the case of Hecke--Maass forms on the modular surface Rudnick and Sarnak conjectured ("Quantum Unique Ergodicity" or QUE \cite{RudnickSarnak:Conj_QUE}) that if $Y$ has negative sectional curvature then \emph{every} sequence $\{\mu_j\}$ as above converges weak-$*$ to the volume measure on $T^1Y$.
+After investigating the case of Hecke--Maass forms on the modular surface Rudnick and Sarnak \cite{RudnickSarnak:Conj_QUE} conjectured a stronger property they called \emph{Quantum Unique Ergodicity} (or QUE) holds for $Y$ of of negative sectional curvature: that \emph{every} sequence $\{\mu_j\}$ as above converges weak-$*$ to the volume measure on $T^1Y$.